DianaIfrosa/TicketBookingManagementSystem/README.md

 1. See all events
 2. Add event
 3. Delete event
+4. See all halls
+5. Add hall
+6. Delete hall

 - for both customer and admin:
 1. Sign up
 2. Log in
 3. Log out
+4. Delete my account